ram191/ram191/readme.md

 # Hi there, I'm Ram 👋

 I'm a software engineer from Indonesia.
-I love building web applications with many languages and frameworks, but I do love Golang even more.
+I love building web applications with many languages and frameworks.
 I'm also interested in Linguistics and AI implementations in nowadays various use cases.

 ## 🔭 I’m currently working on ...